iWanderling/PizzaWeb/README.md

-# PizzaWeb
+# DodoClonePet

+I'm making a Dodo Pizza Website Clone.
-A PET Project for Frontend practice
+That's a Pet Project for study only!
+I'm not going to commercialize that later!